return42/sphkerneldoc/linux_src_doc/kernel/time/tick-sched_c.rst

 Description
 -----------

-Return the cummulative iowait time (since boot) for a given CPU, in microseconds.
+Return the cumulative iowait time (since boot) for a given CPU, in microseconds.

 This time is measured via accounting rather than sampling,